Rising Appalachia: R.I.S.E. (2008-2010) and the Rise Collective

-As R.I.S.E. they released their first live album Evolutions in Sound: Live in 2008, the only album which would be released under this name.
+As R.I.S.E. they released their first live album Evolutions in Sound: Live in 2008, the only album released under this name.
 In February 2010 the band announced they would reclaim the original name of the band, Rising Appalachia, but would incorporate RISE in the name of a supporting project, the Rise Collective.

-The Rise Collective uses both lyrical prowess and diverse artistic collaborations.
+The Rise Collective combines lyrics with diverse artistic collaborations.
 It consists of a crew of global performers, activists, youth educators, dancers, circus artists, yoginis, acrobatics, fire spinners, poets, aerialists, cultural workers and others who perform at music festivals, rallies and street parties and hold sound education workshops at youth centers, schools, prisons and other locations.
 The Rise Collective activities include acro-yoga, aerial performance, fire spinning, sound workshops, yoga, meditation, and youth education.

 Together with the music of Rising Appalachia, the collective is used to support many of the Smith sisters' community-based projects uniting the arts and justice.
 Having themselves been community activists during their travels, Leah and Chloe Smith want their art to also be a source of activism, as well as of cultural development.